tamalkd/ShinySCDA/visual.md

 * **A1 phase label**, **B1 phase label**, **A2 phase label** and **B2 phase label**: Only required for *ABA Phase Design* and *ABAB Phase Design*.
 These options can be used to specify labels for the first baseline phase, the first treatment phase, the second baseline phase and the second treatment phase respectively in the plot.

 * **Y-axis minimum** and **Y-axis maximum**: Y-axis range: Y-axis minimum limit and Y-axis maximum limit respectively.
 If left empty, they will be inferred from the data.
-The values are co-dependant, hence either both should be left empty, or both should be assigned a value.
+The values are co-dependent, hence either both should be left empty, or both should be assigned a value.

 * **Legend X-coord** and **Legend X-coord**: Only required for certain plots of *Completely Randomized Design*, *Randomized Block Design*, *Alternating Treatments Design* and *User Specified Design*.
 Legend location within plot: the X-coordinate and Y-coordinate for the top left corner of the legend can be specified.